 - Make sure the instructions on the card are understood well by you.

-- Make sure you have understood the call rates provided by the service provider.
+- Make sure you have understood the call and porn chat rates provided by the service provider or .

 - Make sure you have understood the fine print which is usually written on the back of the card.
 Such fine print usually mentions the limitations of the card.